dimple-dhawan/dimple-dhawan-capstone/README.md

     - select from a few different technique
 5. Free downloadable self-hypnosis mp3 on completion of HypnoPrep module and quiz
-6. Free consultation on completion of HypnoPrep module.
+6. Free consultation on completion of HypnoImage module by entering code given at end.
+7. Is Hypnosis right for me now Questionaire